 Many males with low testosterone also have sleep apnea.
 This potentially severe disorder causes a person to temporarily stop breathing, which can disrupt sleep.

 Men with low testosterone often experience a reduction in sex drive.

 A diminishing sex drive occurs naturally with age, but when the cause is low testosterone, a man will notice a significant decrease in the desire for sex.

 Testosterone plays a role in the development of muscle mass, and reduced levels of the hormone can result in a significant loss of muscle mass.

-However, as low testosterone causes a decrease in mass, the function and strength of the muscles do not diminish, according to the findings of a 2016 review.
+However, as low testosterone causes a decrease in mass, the function and strength of the muscles do not diminish, according to the findings of a

 9. Hot flashes

 10. A decrease in energy levels

 Low testosterone can lead to reduced levels of energy and fatigue.